 One of the leading equity-modeled dispensaries, The People’s Dispensary empowers communities through cannabis by committing 10% of net profits to local community reinvestment funds.
 Focusing on communities devastated by the war on drugs, TPD has also made it accessible for people of all backgrounds to invest in and reap the economic benefits of the cannabis industry, while empowering their employees.
 TPD’s Instagram feed posts breaking news and events regarding sustainable and equitable cannabis companies, while encouraging you to get involved.

-With roots in California but impact across the nation, Supernova Women empowers communities affected by the war on drugs by investing in women of color and helping them reap the benefits of the cannabis industry.
+With roots in California but an impact across the nation, Supernova Women empowers communities affected by the war on drugs by investing in women of color and helping them reap the benefits of the cannabis industry.
 Their goal is to help women become self-sufficient through community empowerment, holistic education, advocacy training, and skill-building.
 Follow their Instagram for updates and community events.

-Tom Angell – Marijuana Moment
+Tom Angell of Marijuana Moment

-It’s hard to think of an outlet that can beat out Marijuana Moment in terms of having the latest and most up to date coverage on the United States cannabis industry.
+It’s hard to think of an outlet that can beat out Marijuana Moment in terms of having the latest and most up-to-date coverage on the United States cannabis industry.
 Editor Tom Angell is the go-to source for the industry’s breaking news.
 Follow Tom on Twitter to be sure that you won’t miss any breaking marijuana news again.